The 5 Best Medical Alert Systems of 2025, Tested by Caregivers

 >> Read more: The Most Affordable Medical Alert Systems

 Like the other companies on this list, including Bay Alarm Medical and Medical Guardian, ADT did not lock us in to a long-term contract.
 When we finished testing, we canceled our service and stopped making monthly payments.
+However, you can save money by choosing a quarterly or annual contract, although you’ll have to pay your entire cost upfront.

 To learn more pricing, read our guide to ADT medical alert costs.